-Page six
+Page six and seven

 We note areas with less likelihood of giving rise to a material error, but which are nevertheless worthy of audit understanding.
-For our financial statements audit we have identified a focus area of pension liabilities.
+For our financial statements audit, we have identified the completeness and accuracy of expenditure as an other focus area.

-Page seven
+Page eight

-£ Financial statement audit
+£ Financial statements audit